 Dress appropriately to make the best first impression

 Bring copies of your resume for the attending recruiters

 Click here for many other hints on how to succeed at a job fair.

-2014 Health and Social Services Job Fair
+16th Annual Health & Social Services Job Fair

 Lakeland's Health Building, Main Campus